telerik/blazor-docs/components/grid/events.md

 The `OnRowDoubleClick` event fires as a response to the user double clicking on a row of the Grid.
 Clicking on the `GridCommandButton`, select row `CheckBox`, expanding a `Detail Template` or when the row is in `edit/insert mode` will not trigger the event.

-The event handler receives a `GridRowClickEventArgs` object which provides the model of the clicked row in the `Item` field that you can cast to your model type
+The event handler receives a `GridRowClickEventArgs` object which provides the model of the clicked row in the `Item` field that you can cast to your model type.

+The `OnRowDoubleClick` event fires before selection happens.

 >caption Use the OnRowDoubleClick event to receive information on the clicked row